Terascale-All-sensing-Research-Studio/Workforce_Robotics_Survey_Dataset/README.md

 | 20 | If a co-worker assists you in your tasks, do you feel worried that your job is at stake? | |
 | 21 | If a co-worker assist you in your tasks, would you feel safe at task performance? | |

-## Perceptions Towards Working with Robots
+## Perceptions Towards Working with Robots Questions and Possible Response Values

 The following questions were asked to participants to garner perceptions towards working alongside robots of varying capabilities in the workplace: